core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Building on {{Section 5 of RFC8613}}, this section defines how to use COSE {{I-D.ietf-cose-rfc8152bis-struct}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Associated Data (AEAD) algorithm.
 Unless otherwise specified, the following modifications apply for both the group mode and the pairwise mode of Group OSCORE.

-## Counter Signature # {#sec-cose-object-unprotected-field}
+## Countersignature # {#sec-cose-object-unprotected-field}

 When protecting a message in group mode, the 'unprotected' field MUST additionally include the following parameter:

-* COSE_CounterSignature0: its value is set to the encrypted counter signature of the COSE object, namely ENC_SIGNATURE.
+* COSE_CounterSignature0: its value is set to the encrypted countersignature of the COSE object, namely ENC_SIGNATURE.
 That is:

-   - The counter signature of the COSE object, namely SIGNATURE, is computed by the sender as described in {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}, by using its private key and according to the Signature Algorithm in the Security Context.
+   - The countersignature of the COSE object, namely SIGNATURE, is computed by the sender as described in {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}, by using its private key and according to the Signature Algorithm in the Security Context.

       In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad}} of this specification, and the ciphertext of the COSE object as payload.

-   - The encrypted counter signature, namely ENC_SIGNATURE, is computed as
+   - The encrypted countersignature, namely ENC_SIGNATURE, is computed as

      ENC_SIGNATURE = SIGNATURE XOR KEYSTREAM